Meet Our Practitioners

 Sara earned her B.S. from Texas A&M University’s School of Engineering and her Masters Degree from American College of Acupuncture & Oriental Medicine.
 As a first year graduate student, she authored and published Blending the Boundaries: Steps Toward an Integration of Complementary and Alternative Medicine into Mainstream Practice (J. of Complementary and Alternative Medicine).
 In 2018, she completed her Masters degree in Human Nutrition and Functional Medicine from the accredited University of Western States.
 While she treats a wide variety of health conditions, she began her private practice in Austin in 2005 specializing in infertility and reproductive health.
 In addition to acupuncture, nutrition and lifestyle counseling for general healing and wellness, Sara has extensive knowledge in current conventional medical treatments for infertility.
 She works closely with patients of Austin’s premier reproductive endocrinologists at Texas Fertility Center and several outstanding OBGYN’s.
 She is certified by the Texas Medical Board and NCCAOM.
-She is an inaugural fellow of ABORM (American Board of Oriental Reproductive Medicine), in addition to being a member of ASRM (American Society for Reproductive Medicine) and RESOLVE: The National Fertility Association.
+Sara is a Proficiency Diplomate in the Shoemaker CIRS Protocol for treatment of mold-related illness.
+She was an inaugural fellow of ABORM (American Board of Oriental Reproductive Medicine), in addition to being a member of ASRM (American Society for Reproductive Medicine) and RESOLVE: The National Fertility Association.
 Sara is passionate about inspiring a legacy of practical health and positive change in the lives of her patients.